Building Department

 Documentation

-• Maintain code compliance records for each construction project
+• Maintain project code compliance records and documentation.

-• Submit annual Agency Action Plan for Code Compliance to Office of the State Architect
+• Submit annual Agency Action Plan documentation to the Office of the State Architect.

 Code Administration Program